swordsreversed/StreamMachine/README.md

 ## Outputs

-#### Traditional

-The `RawAudio` and `Shoutcast` outputs provide traditional output streams.
-The former outputs just the audio data (appropriate for web players), while the latter injects Shoutcast-style metadata at intervals.

-#### HTTP Live Streaming
+* __Raw Audio:__ Realtime audio stream output appropriate for HTML5 audio tags
+    and other web players

+* __Shoutcast:__ Realtime audio stream that injects Shoutcast-style metadata at intervals

-StreamMachine supports Apple's HTTP Live Streaming protocol, and can produce HLS playlists for an individual stream and for an adaptive stream group.
+* __HTTP Live Streaming:__ Apple's HTTP Live Streaming protocol uses playlists and audio segments to replace long-lived connections.
+StreamMachine supports segment chunking and can produce HLS playlists for individual streams and adaptive stream groups.

-#### New

-The `Pumper` output allows a chunk of audio to be downloaded as quick as possible.
+* __Pumper:__ Allows chunks of audio to be downloaded as quickly as possible

 ## Alerts